croessner/nauthilus-website/docs/configuration/configuration-file.md

 ## Encrypted passwords

-Passwords can be stored encrypted inside a SQL backend.
+Passwords can be stored encrypted inside a SQL database (Lua backend).
 Nauthilus needs to know this and can deal with the following password schemas:

 PHP versions: